canonical/netbox/docs/models/dcim/inventoryitem.md

 Inventory items are hierarchical in nature, such that any individual item may be designated as the parent for other items.
 For example, an inventory item might be created to represent a line card which houses several SFP optics, each of which exists as a child item within the device.
 An inventory item may also be associated with a specific component within the same device.
 For example, you may wish to associate a transceiver with an interface.

+!!! tip
+    Like most device components, inventory items can be instantiated automatically from [templates](./inventoryitemtemplate.md) assigned to the selected device type when a device is created.

 ## Fields

 ### Device